jugne/stratigraphic-ranges/README.md

 ## Introduction

-sRanges is a BEAST2 package for performing phylodynamic inference under both the birth-death stratigraphic ranges model for macroevolution and epidemiology.
+sRanges is a BEAST2 package for performing phylodynamic inference under the birth-death stratigraphic ranges model.
+Depending on data interpretation it can be used for both macroevolution and epidemiology.

 ## Data